cincout-tech/cavia-account/README.md

-# accout project for cavia cloud.
+# account project for cavia cloud.